Straight to Residence Visa

 Dependent children

-• taking English language tests, or
+• English language tests.

-The results of your English language test must be acceptable to us and no more than 2 years old when you apply.
+• be no more than 2 years old when you apply.

-English language test results for resident visas
+English language requirements for skilled residence visas

 Note